UT-Security/libwebp-sandboxing/benchmarking/README.md

 We take the libwebp source code, and compile it to WASM.
 Then we take this WASM and compile back to C using WABT's wasm2c.
 This final C code is compiled to native code.

-## Versions of libwebp we're Comparing
+## Versions of libwebp we Are Comparing

 We are running 6 different versions of [decode_webp.c](./decode_webp.c).